sentenial/developer-docs/pages/prodOpenBanking/ob_refundpayment.md

-{% include note.html content="Depending on the payment scheme you are using, reversed payments may be settled the following business day e.g. for SEPA CTs or funds may be credited in a matter of seconds via the SEPA CT Instant Scheme or via Faster Payments in the UK." %}
+{% include note.html content="Depending on the payment scheme you are using, refunded payments may be credited to the PSU on the following business day e.g. for SEPA CTs or funds may be credited in a matter of seconds via the SEPA CT Instant Scheme or via Faster Payments for GBP payments." %}

-{% include swagger_ob.html %}

 {% include urls-ob.html %}